JorianWoltjer/BashRandomCracker/README.md

 ## Usage

 Use `bashrand crack` and provide 2-3 `$RANDOM` variables for it to brute-force the seed.
-Afterwards, you can use `bashrand get` to get an arbitrary part of the sequence in advance, providing the seed found in the first step.
+Afterward, you can use `bashrand get` to get an arbitrary part of the sequence in advance, providing the seed found in the first step.
 See [Example](#example) for an example usage.

 #### Help